licarijd/imagenix/README.md

 ## Overview

-Imagenix allows you to transform static images into interactive experiences by adding clickable areas and hover effects.
+Imagenix.Dev allows you to transform static images into interactive experiences by adding clickable areas and hover effects.
 The process involves:

 1. **Creating**: Upload an image to [https://imagenix.dev/editor](https://imagenix.dev/editor) and draw interactive areas
 2. **Exporting**: Download the JSON configuration file